andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Oklahoma with no dane experience to participate in a piece that's so meaningful to him.

+I've been agonizing how to end this essay but maybe it's not the end.
+Maybe this is just the beginning of my journey in the wonderful world of dance.

 In the second performance I completely lost my count on one of my sideways passes with skips and just had to wing it.
 I lost my instruments and just had